Eight steps to maximize returns to phosphorus (P) in row crop production while reducing downstream contributions to streams and lakes.

 - CROP YIELD—Reduce risk of crop yield losses with nutrient application.

-- A STP of 20 PPM defines the critical level.
-At 20 PPM or less, the risk of yield loss increases.
-Annual in season P nutrient application recommended.
-Recommendations to build STP to critical level are available.
+- A STP of 20 PPM defines the corn-soybean rotation critical level.
+A STP of 30 PPM defines the “critical level” when wheat and alfalfa are included in the rotation.
+When STP is at the "critical level" or below, the risk of yield loss increases.
+Annual in season P nutrient application recommended to reduce risk of yield reductions.
+Recommendations to build STP to "critical level" are available.

-- The maintenance STP range is 20–40 PPM.
+- The maintenance STP range is "critical level" to 40 PPM in corn soybean rotation and 50 PPM when wheat and alfalfa are included in the rotation.
 Recommended rate of P is equal to P removed in harvested crop.
 Annual application is not required.
 Risk of yield loss is low with flexibility to delay application one (or more) growing seasons, if needed.

 - WATER QUALITY—The greatest risk for event P losses occur when nutrient application is followed by runoff-producing rainfall.
 Use the following steps to reduce P loss risk at application: